 The District’s rigid Temporary Assistance for Needy Families (TANF) time limit prevents hard-working DC residents who have faced obstacle after obstacle on their journey towards economic stability — such as Adissa Peters — from receiving a livable income to sustain themselves and their families.
 A rigid time limit doesn’t take into account the realities of the systematic barriers that make it so hard for low-income District residents to make it out of poverty.

 Adissa became pregnant when she was in the 11th grade.
 Determined to finish high school, she started receiving TANF so she could achieve her goal.
 This required a hectic schedule of attending school, dropping her son off at daycare and then going to the job-training classes required from her TANF vendor.
 After Adissa graduated from high school, her mother was diagnosed with brain cancer.
-Not being able to afford a full-time nurse, Adissa had to forego finding a job to take care of her mother, TANF is a lifelinewhich prevented her from being able to receive a full-time job.
+Not being able to afford a full-time nurse, Adissa had to forego finding a job to take care of her mother, which prevented her from being able to receive a full-time job.

 While she supported her mother, the $365 a month Adissa received from TANF was essential to having Adissa and her son simply get by.